RenRenJuan/shcl/README.md

 # [MCP shcl fork](https://eg.meansofproduction.biz/eg/index.php/MCP-CMS)
 <span style="font-size: 12px">Divergence from original devloper's pkg</span>

-  The essential difference is that the original pkg is oriented toward generic posix shell and this line supports the mcpcms variant of zsh.
+  The point of divergence is that the original pkg is oriented toward generic posix shell and this line supports the mcpcms variant of zsh.

 ## 1.0.0